haverford-cs/project-jwang4-yhong1/README.md

 - Modify parser and right now we can run adaboost with a threshold range
 - Users can now run models with a range of upsample rate
 - Start to produce final result and plan to delete intermediate code

+### 2019/12/12 (Andy)
+- Fix an error in util parsing - changing the type for '--upsamplen' from 'float' to 'int' to fix the err
+- Modified SVM to accomodate new parsing features
+- Added plot_recall_upsample_curve funciton
+- Get all results from running SVM
+- Start to plot all models on the recall_upsample curve

+## Model Output Results:
+# SVM:

+# adaboost:

+# fcnn: